nelci592/reporting-docs/designing-reports/report-structure/map/how-to/how-to-add-shapemapseries-to-the-map-item.md

 The [ShapeMapSeries](/reporting/api/Telerik.Reporting.ShapeMapSeries) uses its own source to obtain a set of coordinates which will         determine the shape of the data points.
-These series does not use a LocationProvider or a GeoLocationMapGroup, because the data points         are not determined by a single location on the map surface, as with the [LocationMapSeries](/reporting/api/Telerik.Reporting.LocationMapSeries)Adding a ShapeMapSeries instance to the map
+These series does not use a LocationProvider or a GeoLocationMapGroup, because the data points         are not determined by a single location on the map surface, as with the [LocationMapSeries](/reporting/api/Telerik.Reporting.LocationMapSeries)

+##Adding a ShapeMapSeries instance to the map

 To add new ShapeMap series to the map follow these steps: